rahulhambarde300/QuickHire/Hiteshkumar_Gupta_README.md

 **Code Description**

-**Header.js**
+1.  **src\CommonComponents\Header\Header.js**

     - This file implements the header section of the application.
     - It utilizes CSS flex properties for layout management to display categories.
     - The component is designed to be reusable and can be included in various parts of the application to consistently display categories in the header.

-**SubCategoryCard.js**
+2. **src\Features\SubCategoryCard\SubCategoryCard.js**

     - This file defines a card layout for displaying sub-categories.
     - It uses Material UI components for styling and layout.
     - The card layout is customized to suit the project's requirements, displaying sub-category titles and associated services.

-**SubCategoryService.js**
+3. **src\Features\SubCategoryService\SubCategoryService.js**

     - This file manages the display of services under a specific sub-category.
     - It fetches data from the backend using GET APIs and renders services as cards.
     - Users can filter services by rating, budget, and popularity using this component.
     - Pagination functionality is provided for navigating through multiple pages of services.

-**SubPagination.js**
+4. **src\Features\SubPagination\SubPagination.js**

     - This file contains the pagination controls for navigating through pages of services.
     - It integrates with Material UI components for consistent styling and functionality.
     - SubPagination enhances user experience by providing intuitive navigation options for browsing through large sets of services.

-**InfoCard.js**
+5. **src\Features\SubServiceCard\InfoCard\InfoCard.js**

     - This component displays information about a service provider.
     - It receives props containing information about the service provider.
     - The component renders the provider's profile picture, name, job title, description, rating, and price.
     - It includes conditional rendering for displaying a 'Popular' tag based on the provider's rating.

-**SubServiceCard.js**
+6. **src\Features\SubServiceCard\SubServiceCard.js**

     - This file defines a card layout for displaying services under a sub-category.
     - It utilizes Material UI components for styling and layout.
     - The card layout includes an image, heart icon for wishlist functionality, and information about the service provider.
     - SubServiceCard component fetches data from the backend and renders each service as a card.
     - Users can add or remove services from their wishlist using the heart icon.
     - Implemented in React, it has corresponding `.js` and `.css` files.

-Backend:
+**Backend:**

 Here, I have created GET APIs on backend.
 For this, first I have created routes in services.routes.js.
 And then, the controller will be called where main logic is implemented.
 Data is being fetched from the MongoDB database.

 **Code Description:**

-**services.routes.js**
+1. **src\routes\v1\services.routes.js**

     - This file defines Express router configurations for managing routes related to services.
     - It imports controller functions from `services.controller.js` to handle HTTP requests.
     - Routes are established for various operations related to services, including GET requests.
     - These routes will be used to create GET APIs for retrieving data from the backend.

-**services.controller.js**
+2. **src\controllers\services.controller.js**

     - This file contains controller functions for handling requests related to services.
     - It implements the main logic for processing GET requests and fetching data from the MongoDB database.
     - The controller functions are responsible for responding to the routes defined in `services.routes.js`.
     - Data retrieval operations are executed here, providing responses to the client based on the requested data.

 ### Search Feature (Deployed and Working)
 URL: https://quick-hire.netlify.app